James-Hawkins/Tanzania-dairy-mitigation-assessment/README.md

 Excel
 •	Income per household by district (Mufindi, Mvomero, Njombe, Rungwe)
-	- Used to conduct dairy income calculations, household income, and uncertainty analysis for income estimates for each household across districts
+	- Used to conduct dairy income calculations, changes in crop income, and uncertainty analysis for income estimates for each household type across districts

 Python

 •	Simulation_engine.py
-Showing the core model code used to run LivSim and conducts land footprint and GHG accounting for each simulation unit.
+Showing the core model code used to run LivSim and conduct land footprint and GHG accounting for each simulation unit.

 •	Model_run.ipynb
 Example of model instance and associated parameters used to run the simulations described in article.